-Amateur sleuths can soon attempt to solve a Cluedo-style murder mystery inside the spooky Old Melbourne Gaol, which was built in the mid-1800s.
+Amateur sleuths can now attempt to solve a Cluedo-style murder mystery inside the spooky Old Melbourne Gaol, which was built in the mid-1800s.

-In an immersive version of the classic boardgame, at the former jail players will analyse suspects’ alibis and examine physical evidence with smartphones to figure out whodunnit in the imaginary 1924 murder of dodgy criminal lawyer, Lionel Grey.
+In an immersive version of the classic board game, players will analyse suspects’ alibis and examine physical evidence with smartphones to figure out whodunnit in the imaginary 1924 murder of dodgy criminal lawyer, Lionel Grey.

 As the story goes, “Lying Lionel” was a swaggering blowhard and a womaniser who played fast and loose with the facts.
 His body was found in an otherwise empty cell with signs of a scuffle.